-The Company has a stock option plan under which it is authorized to grant options to directors, officers, consultants and employees enabling them to acquire up to 5,375,236 common shares.
+The Company has a stock option plan under which it is authorized to grant options to directors, officers, consultants and employees enabling them to acquire up to 10% of the issued and outstanding common shares.
 The exercise price of each option shall not be less than the discounted market price of the Company's stock as calculated on the date of grant.
 The options can be granted for a maximum term of ten years.
 All options are to be settled by physical delivery of shares.